ananya-k15/cuisine-connection/README.md

 # Cuisine Connection

 This repository trains a supervised machine learning model to predict the country of origin of a recipe on the basis of the ingredients used in it using a decision tree.
-We start by training the data on a subset

----
+First, we split the dataset into two parts: a test set and a training set.
+We start by training a decision tree on the training dataset with information about various recipes from different cuisines and the ingredients they used.
+Then, we generate a decision tree of desired depth and explore the varius nodes created.
+Finally, we test our model on the test set and study the results using a confusion matrix.

 ## Table of Contents